-We understand it can be difficult, but if you or someone you care about has been injured by a dog, you deserve to be compensated, no matter what the relationship with the dog owner is.
-We will help you pursue your case in a way that compensates you fairly while preserving your relationship with the dog owner.
+You deserve justice, no matter what your relationship to the owner is.
+We will help you through suing for the dog bite in such a way that you are fairly compensated while preserving your relationship with the pet’s owner.

-If you or someone you love has been bitten and injured by a dog, you need someone on your side who will work to get you the fair and just compensation you are entitled to.
+If you or someone you love has been bitten or injured by a dog, you need someone on your side who will work to get you the fair and just compensation you are entitled to.
 Contact a Michigan dog bite attorney at Whiting Law today.